dragon7-fc/misc/algorithm/LeetCode/[Easy] [Solution] 169. Majority Element.md

 * Time complexity : $O(nlgn)$

-Each recursive call to majority_element_rec performs two recursive calls on subslices of size $\frac{n}{2}$ and two linear scans of length nn.
+Each recursive call to majority_element_rec performs two recursive calls on subslices of size $\frac{n}{2}$ and two linear scans of length $n$.
 Therefore, the time complexity of the divide & conquer approach can be represented by the following recurrence relation:

 $T(n) = 2T(\frac{n}{2}) + 2n$